With so many CRM options out there, how are you supposed to figure out which solution is best for your organization?

 2. User-friendly interface & experience

-No matter what kind of functionality and features your CRM offers, it needs to be user-friendly.
+No matter what kind of functionality and features your CRM for attorneys offers, it needs to be user-friendly.

-Simply put, if your CRM is difficult to use, your team won’t be keen to use it.
+Simply put, if your CRM for attorneys is difficult to use, your team won’t be keen to use it.
 That isn’t just a waste of money—it can also be detrimental to your business.

-If your CRM isn’t being used and updated on a regular basis, the information within it will quickly become out of sync and inaccurate.
+If your Legal CRM Software isn’t being used and updated on a regular basis, the information within it will quickly become out of sync and inaccurate.